Did you know that purchasing real estate in Canada as an investment is one of the safest and simplest ways to invest?

-Our Ryan Taylor real estate team is specialized in dealing with out-of-town purchasers and investors.
+Island Ryan real estate team is specialized in dealing with out-of-town purchasers and investors from Canada.
 We make this process a smooth one that helps you profit.
-One way we do this is by offering video tours for potential properties for non-present and out of country investors.
-Another way we do this is by providing every possible detail regarding residency, tax laws and purchase costs for you.
-Whether you are from China, India, Russia, Great Britain or Australia we have the tools and know how to get you a home in British Columbia that fits your needs and goals.
+One way we do this is by offering video tours for potential properties for non-present and out of town investors.
+Another way we do this is by providing every possible detail regarding residency rates, provincial tax laws and purchase costs for you.
 Our real estate team offers total representation of all real estate dealings and can get the job done while you sit at home with your favorite beverage.

 International Home Buyers & Foreign Investment into BC Real Estate

 The Prohibition on the Purchase of Residential Property by Non-Canadians Act prevents non-Canadians from buying residential property in Canada for 2 years starting on January 1, 2023.